Democratic Party (Singapore): History

 DP was led by Tan Eng Joo, the nephew of tycoon Tan Lark Sye.
 Tan was recognised for driving the rubber trade, and was the founder of the International Rubber Association.
 Due to its financial backing, DP was often labelled as the "party of millionaires" and the "Chamber Party".
 In its manifesto, DP had called for the enactment of a multilingual legislature, promotion of free trade and investment, provision of equal grants for schools of all races, and setting up of low cost housing schemes.

-DP was one of the largest political parties in Singapore, and had send 20 candidates to contest the 25 seats in the 1955 general election, versus 22 candidates by the Progressive Party (PP) and 17 candidates by the Labour Front (LF).
+DP was one of the largest political parties in Singapore, and had sent 20 candidates to contest the 25 seats in the 1955 general election, versus 22 candidates by the Progressive Party (PP) and 17 candidates by the Labour Front (LF).
 However, it wasn't successful to form the government, the LF became the ruling party following the general election.

 On 5 February 1956, DP and PP merged to form the Liberal Socialist Party (LSP), to contest the 1959 general election.
 However, it also wasn't successful to form the government, the People's Action Party (PAP) became the ruling party following the general election.
 The LSP was wound up a few years later.